prakass1/prakass1/README.md

 ### Hi there 👋
 Thank you for visiting my profile.
 I have been working with the technology over about 7 years and have expertise in multiple areas such as machine learning, data engineering and software engineering using python.
 I work on AWS and is familiar with building data pipelines and orchestration mechanisms suitable for either data analysis, or driving that for machine learning.
-I am improving my cloud capabilities, and like to apply them in cloud related architectures with data engineering, and analytics domains.
+I am improving my cloud capabilities, and like to apply them in cloud related architectures with DevOps, data engineering, and analytics domains.

 🔭 Exploring and implementing data pipelines in AWS.